Swarnava-88/restaurant-website/README.md

 the-epic-eclair.netlify.app

-MOOBI MANIACS is a responsive movie ticket booking website built using HTML, CSS, and JavaScript.
+The Epic Eclair is a responsive restaurant website built using HTML and CSS.
-The site allows users to browse top movies, select seats, view dynamic pricing, and confirm bookings—all within a clean and user-friendly interface.
+The website presents the restaurant’s brand, menu, and contact information through a clean, modern, and visually appealing design.

 Features:

-Movie listings with poster images and ticket prices Interactive seat selection (10 rows × 20 seats = 200 seats) Dynamic pricing based on number of selected seats Booking confirmation modal with generated QR code Responsive design for mobile, tablet, and desktop Footer with name, contact details, and social links (GitHub, LinkedIn)
+Home page with hero section and restaurant highlights About Us page describing the restaurant’s story and vision Menu page displaying food categories and pricing
+Order Now page (UI only – no backend functionality integrated) Contact Us page with contact details and inquiry form layout Fully responsive design for mobile, tablet, and desktop Clean and structured navigation across all pages

 Technologies Used:

 HTML
 CSS
-JavaScript (Vanilla)

 How to Use: